Office Location: Lawrence Street Center 470L

 B.A., Economics and Accounting, The Hebrew University of Jerusalem, Israel, 1998

-Hani Mansour is an Associate Professor in the Department of Economics at the University of Colorado Denver.
-He received his Ph.D. from the University of California at Santa Barbara in 2009.
-Professor Mansour's research lies at the intersection of labor economics, development economics, and the economics of gender.
-Currently, he is studying the labor market impacts of U.S immigration enforcement policies, the career trajectories of female politicians in both India and the U.S., and the long-term labor market effects of exposure to female STEM professors.
+Hani Mansour is a professor of economics at the University of Colorado Denver.
+He received his Ph.D. from the University of California at Santa Barbara.
+His research lies at the intersection of labor economics, development economics, and the economics of gender.
+Specifically, his recent research examines the labor market effects of U.S immigration enforcement policies, and the career progression of female politicians.
 His articles have been published in leading economics journals, such as the Review of Economics and Statistics, The Journal of Labor Economics, Economic Journal, and the Journal of Human Resources.
-Professor Mansour is an IZA Research Fellow and an Associate Editor of the Journal of Population Economics.
+Professor Mansour is an IZA Research Fellow, CESifo Research Fellow, and an Associate Editor of the Journal of Population Economics.

 Brian Duncan, Hani Mansour, and Daniel I. Rees.
 Forthcoming.
 "It's Just a Game: The Super Bowl and Low Birth Weight."
 The Journal of Human Resources.